-The Upper Missisquoi and Trout Rivers Wild & Scenic Committee is formed of town appointees and partners who will help guide the future of our designated Wild and Scenic rivers, and will make decisions about how federal funds should be allocated to best maintain and improve the rivers according to the Management Plan.
-Our goal is to highlight, uphold, and enhance the quality and special features of these rivers and the access they provide, so that visitors and residents may fully enjoy our beautiful working landscape.
+The Upper Missisquoi and Trout Rivers Wild & Scenic Committee is formed of town appointees and partners who help guide the future of our designated Wild and Scenic rivers, and make decisions about how federal funds should be allocated to best maintain and improve the rivers according to the Management Plan.
+Our goal is to highlight, uphold, and enhance the quality and special features of these rivers and protect access, so that residents and visitors may fully enjoy our beautiful landscape.

 The Committee meets on the third Thursday of each month at 6:30 pm, at locations that rotate throughout our towns; Committee meetings are always open to the public - please see our Meetings page to find out where the next meeting will be held.

-We currently have openings for representatives from the Towns of Enosburgh, Richford, and North Troy.
+We currently have openings for representatives from the Towns of Enosburgh, Enosburg Falls, Westfield, Troy, and North Troy.